9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

     On top of these well-known risks, we cannot use a single file handle to supply data to multiple threads.
-A file handle has a single
-    \"seek pointer\" that tracks the position from which it should be reading, but when we want to read multiple chunks, each needs to consume data from a different position in the file.
+A file handle has a single "seek pointer" that tracks the position from which it should be reading, but when we want to read multiple chunks, each needs to consume data from a different position in the file.

-    With these ideas in mind, let\'s fill out the lazy I/O picture.
+    With these ideas in mind, let's fill out the lazy I/O picture.

     :::: captioned-content
     ::: caption